 Every time you shower, you fill your bathroom with steam and if you have a bathroom fan that’s broken or not efficient, the excess moisture will have nowhere to go.
 Over time, moisture can lead to mold and mildew, so an efficient bathroom fan is a must for any bathroom.
-Installing a new one is fairly easy, and here, we’ll explain how to install the fan:
+Installing a new one is fairly easy, and here, our bath experts explain how to install the fan:

-What you’ll need to install a bathroom fan:
+Steps to learn how to install a bathroom fan:

 1. First, cover your work area with a drop cloth so that any excess dust that falls doesn’t cover your floor.

 2. Turn off the power to your fan by switching it off in your circuit breaker box.
 Then, carefully remove the old fan cover.

 3. Remove the motor and unscrew the mounting screws.
 Then, disconnect the fan wiring from the house wiring.

 4. After that, locate the exhaust vent hose (which may be in your attic) and disconnect it.